apigee/devrel/tools/target-server-validator/README.md

 The script supports the below arguments

-* `--onboard`               option to create validator proxy, custom metric descriptors and dashboard
+* `--onboard`               option to create validator proxy, custom metric descriptors, alerting policy and dashboard
 * `--scan`                  option to fetch target servers from Environment target servers, api proxies & csv file
 * `--monitor`               option to check the status of target servers and generate report or push to GCP metrics
+* `--offboard`              option to delete validator proxy, custom metric descriptors, alerting policy and dashboard
 * `--input`                 Path to input properties file

 To onboard, run